mxmlnkn/rapidgzip/README.md

 The main development will take place in [this](https://github.com/mxmlnkn/indexed_bzip2) repository while the pragzip repository will be updated at least for each release.
 Issues regarding pragzip should be opened at [its repository](https://github.com/mxmlnkn/pragzip/issues).

+A paper describing the implementation details and showing the scaling behavior with up to 128 cores has been submitted to and [accepted](https://www.hpdc.org/2023/program/technical-sessions/) in [ACM HPDC'23](https://www.hpdc.org/2023/), The 32nd International Symposium on High-Performance Parallel and Distributed Computing.
+If you use this software for your scientific publication, please cite it as stated [here](python/pragzip#citation).

 <div align="center">